 In 2015 I was unjustly suspended, denied reasonable accommodation, went through depression, and still having mental issues, because the union never let me see an arbitrator, and just settled the case, but the settlement specifically states that the lump sum payment was for the denial of light...
 Read more »

 I cannot reach my attorney, they will not return my calls.
 I was awarded lifetime medical benefits from Commonwealth of va.
 The dr sent me back with lifting restrictions, and I'm only getting 12 hours a week.
 I need to know what happens if I quit the job.
-My back hurts so bad that I am in tears at...
+My back hurts so bad that I am in...
 Read more »

 From my understanding, there is no way for them to prove that I was drinking on the job (which I was not) without conducting another kind of test in addition to the etg urine test.
 They simply dismissed me, what are my options?